-Starting a basic Spanish conversation
+Starting a basic Spanish Conversation

-In this article I’m going to cover some of the ways you can start with the most simple Spanish conversation ever.
+In this article, I’m going to cover some of the ways you can start with the most simple Spanish conversation ever.

 To start any conversation in any language, especially one that is not your own, you have to be interested.

 Use everyday language

-From there on, I started build my own book of phrases which became the blueprint for my own conversational Spanish.
+From there on, I started building my own book of phrases, which became the blueprint for my own conversational Spanish.

 5 reasons to practice Spanish daily